iratao/kuber/incubator/etcd/README.md

 ## Configuration

-The following tables lists the configurable parameters of the etcd chart and their default values.
+The following tables list the configurable parameters of the etcd chart and their default values.

 | Parameter               | Description                        | Default                                                    |
 | ----------------------- | ---------------------------------- | ---------------------------------------------------------- |